DimpleCh8686/AI-Developer-Realtime-Chat-App/frontend/README.md

 ---

-### UI Updates

-- **Chat Area:** Displays both user and AI messages.
-AI messages are rendered with Markdown and syntax highlighting.
+## File Explorer & Code Editor

-- **Collaborator Panel:** Shows all users in the project.
+- **Explorer Panel:** Shows the file tree structure for the project.
-- **Modal:** Allows adding new collaborators.
+- **Code Editor:** Allows editing code with syntax highlighting (powered by `highlight.js`).
+- **Open Files Tabs:** Switch between multiple open files.

+**Example Usage:**

+- Click a file in the explorer to open it.
+- Edit code in the code editor area; changes are saved to the file tree and synced to the backend.

 ---

-### Example Workflow

-1. **Open a project** from the dashboard.
-2. **Send a message** in the chat to collaborate in real-time.
-3. **Type `@ai <your prompt>`** to get instant code help from the AI.
-4. **View AI responses** with formatted code and explanations.
-5. **Add collaborators** using the modal.

----

-## Notes

-- Only authenticated users can access project chat and AI features.
-- Socket.io handles real-time communication; AI responses are fetched from the backend.
-- AI messages are identified by sender `_id: 'ai'` and rendered with Markdown.

----

-## Related Files

-- `src/screens/Project.jsx` — Project screen with chat and AI integration.
-- `src/config/socket.js` — Socket.io client logic.
-- Backend: `/ai/get-result` endpoint for AI responses.

 ## WebContainer Integration

-The frontend now supports **in-browser code execution and file management** using [WebContainer](https://webcontainer.io/).
+The frontend supports **in-browser code execution and file management** using [WebContainer](https://webcontainer.io/).
 This allows users to view, edit, and run code directly in the browser, making the project workspace interactive and collaborative.

----

 ### How It Works

 - The WebContainer instance is initialized in `src/config/webContainer.js`.
 - When a project is opened, the file tree received from the backend or AI assistant is mounted into the WebContainer.
 - Users can view and edit code files in the browser.
 Changes are reflected in the file tree and can be shared with collaborators in real-time.

----

-### Example Usage
+- You can run the project (e.g., install dependencies and start the server) and preview the result in an embedded iframe.

+**Example Usage:**

 **Initialize WebContainer:**
 ```js